Spotting the good guys

 2. Nasty campaigns are run by nasty people.

-3. Candidates who will do anything to be elected - or let things be done in their name - are not worthy of your vote.
+3. A candidate who will do anything to be elected – or let things be done in his name – is not worthy of your vote.

 There are good, honest candidates in both parties and on every side of every issue.
 Spotting them is easy – the good guys debate their opponents.
 The bad guys debase theirs.

 (Portions of this editorial have appeared previously in The Maui News.)

 * Editorials reflect the opinion of the publisher.